renmuell/makrenejs/README.md

 ### Circle

-Multi linked circle mesh.

-The circle contains multiple levels/rings, each with a max number of vertices.
-The center contains one vertex, connected with each of the first level/ring.
-Each level vertex is connected with their visual neighbor and two vertices of the lower and higher level/ring (because each level/ring is offset by half the distance of each vertex, which puts every vertex in the middle of the vertices below and above).
+A circle has multiple levels, each with a fixed number of vertices.
+The center has only one vertex.
+This center connects with each vertex of the first level.
+Each vertex on a level is then connected with their neighbors on the same level and two vertices of the lower and upper level.

-Behaves like a sequence.
-The first element is the center of the circle and it grows outside, by which the last element is the vertex with the highest degree/angle on the outer level/ring.
-The data structure is highly dynamic, with multiple method to mutate its state.
+This structure behaves like a sequence.
+The first element is the center.
+Each new vertex grows farther out.
+The last element is the vertex with the highest degree on the outer level.
+The data structure is highly dynamic with multiple methods to mutate its state.

 #### Syntax